-If the thyroid gland is very over-active, radioactive iodine can cause dangerously high levels of thyroid hormone, a condition known as thyroid crisis or storm.
-Your doctor will therefore prescribe antithyroid drugs to control the hyperactivity first before giving you radioactive iodine.
+If the thyroid gland is very overactive, radioactive iodine can cause dangerously high levels of thyroid hormone and, very rarely, a condition known as thyroid crisis or storm.
+Your doctor will therefore prescribe antithyroid drugs to control the thyroid overactivity first before giving you radioactive iodine.

 Are there any side effects of treatment with radioactive iodine?

 Sometimes the thyroid gland is a bit tender after treatment.
 This will usually clear up after a few days.
-A common longer term side-effect of radioactive iodine treatment is an under-active thyroid gland (hypothyroidism), so it is very important to have regular thyroid blood tests starting from one month after the treatment to identify and treat this early, with levothyroxine.
+A common longer term side-effect of radioactive iodine treatment is an underactive thyroid gland (hypothyroidism), so it is very important to have regular thyroid blood tests starting from four to six weeks after the treatment to identify and treat this early, with levothyroxine.
 If you have existing thyroid eye disease, which can occur in Graves’ disease, this may sometimes be aggravated by radioactive iodine treatment (especially in smokers).
-Make your doctor is aware of any eye symptoms you have, to check if these might be thyroid related.
-Your doctor will advise ways to minimise this, such as a course of treatment with steroid tablets, early treatment with levothyroxine and stopping smoking.
-This will normally be done after assessment by an eye specialist.
+Make your doctor aware of any eye symptoms you have, to check if these might be thyroid related.
+Your doctor will advise ways to minimise the risk of worsening eye disease, such as a course of treatment with steroid tablets, early treatment with levothyroxine and stopping smoking.
+This may require an assessment by an eye specialist.

 How is radioactive iodine taken?

 You will be prescribed radioactive iodine by a doctor who is licensed to do so.
 Your treatment will take place in a hospital but you do not need to be admitted to hospital as an inpatient.
 The treatment and its effects will be discussed at the hospital before the radioactive iodine is given and you will be asked to give your consent to the treatment.
 The dose is taken either as a simple capsule swallowed with mouthfuls of water, or as a drink.
 The gland has to be working when this treatment is taken, so antithyroid tablets should be stopped usually at least one week before the treatment is given and not taken for at least one week afterwards.
 You will be given instructions on when to stop the tablets.
+You may also be asked to use beta-blockers to relieve any temporary symptoms of hyperthyroidism.
 Your doctor will discuss with you before treatment whether you should restart the medication afterwards and when.